Unipotent homotopy theory of schemes: K( U,1) -schemes: curves and abelian varieties

 \subsection{Unipotent homotopy type of curves}

 In this subsection, we prove that if $X$ is a proper curve over a field $k$ (always equipped with a $k$-rational point, and assumed to be cohomologically connected but not assumed to be smooth), then $\UU(X) \simeq \Bb \pi_1^{\mathrm U}(X)$.
 In particular, $\pi_i ^{\mathrm U} (X)$ is the zero group scheme for $i \ge 2$.
 In other words, one can say that the unipotent homotopy type of the curve $X$ is a $K(\pi^{\mathrm U},1)$.
 For a curve $X$, the dimension of $H^1 (X, \cO)$ as a $k$-vector space will be called genus.
-We begin by recalling a definition from Nori {\cite[\S~IV]{MR682517}} that will be useful in the proof of \cref{curve} below.
+We begin by recalling certain definitions that will be useful in formulating and proving the results in this subsection.